h00lig4n/k3s/README.md

 For Home Assistant.
 Used to store sensor data for longer periods of time to see trends.
 ### Minecraft
 The kids still play this!

 ### Mosquitto Broker
 For Home Assistant.
 To be able to separate upgrades of Home Assistant from MQTT.
+There is a custom readiness check implemented.
+It is deployed as a script saved as a secret (it contains user and password).
+This is then mounted into the container and called from the readinessprobe.

 ### Prometheus
 ### MySQL
 ### UNMS